 This is a full year subject for all students in year 9.
-The curriculum covers all four subject areas of the Victorian Science Curriculum; Biology, Chemistry, Physics and Earth (Geology) and Space (Astronomy).
+The curriculum covers all four subject areas of the Victorian Science Curriculum; Biology, Chemistry, Physics and Earth and Space.

 The topics to be covered are:

-- The nervous system; looking at how multi-cellular organisms rely on coordinated and interdependent internal systems and respond to changes in their environment.
+- Body Communication; looking at how multi-cellular organisms rely on coordinated and interdependent internal systems and respond to changes in their environment.

 - Ecosystems; investigating how ecosystems consist of communities of interdependent organisms and abiotic components and that matter and energy flow through these systems.